 Let's start preparing this dish with the bacon pangrattato aka bacon breadcrumbs.
 If you want the best possible breadcrumbs, use homemade breadcrumbs.
 Alternatively, you can use Panko and the substitute will be just fine.

-Toast the breadcrumbs in that wonderful bacon fat with rosemary, lemon zest, and red chili flakes until golden brown.
+Next, toast the breadcrumbs in that wonderful bacon fat with rosemary, lemon zest, and red chili flakes until golden brown.
 Add back the crumbled bacon and voila!
 The bacon pangrattato is done.

 Now for the sauce.
 The sauce is very simple to make, using only tomato paste, vodka, and heavy cream as the main components.
-I added minced shallots, garlic, red chili flakes, and oregano to give the sauce more pizzaz.
+I also added minced shallots, garlic, red chili flakes, and oregano to give the sauce more pizzaz.

 Saute the aromatics in the remaining bacon fat and add the tomato paste with the seasonings.
 Caramelize the tomato paste for about 2 minutes, stirring frequently.
 Add the vodka and bring it to a simmer, letting the alcohol cook out.
 This step is important because otherwise, you may just get a little tipsy from the sauce.